Parabolic Deligne-Lusztig varieties: Eigenspaces and roots of

-Let us say that a periodic element of $B^+(\cI)\phi$ is maximal if it is maximal in the sense of Theorem \ref{racine}(iii).
-Another way to state the maximality of a periodic element is to require that $|\bI|$ be no more than the rank of the centralizer of a maximal $\zeta_d$-eigenspace: indeed if $\bI\xrightarrow{\bw}\lexp\phi\bI$ is not maximal there exists $\bJ$ and $\bv$ as in Theorem \ref{racine}(iii) and, since Theorem \ref{racine}(iii) implies Lemma \ref{equiv complex}(iii), the element $vw\phi$ has maximal $\zeta_d$-rank, and the centralizer of its $\zeta_d$-eigenspace has rank $|\bJ|<|\bI|$.
+Let us say that a $(d,2k)$-periodic element of $B^+\phi(\cI)$ is non-extendable if it is non-extendable in the sense of Theorem \ref{racine}(iv).
+Another way to state the non-extendability of a periodic element $\bI\xrightarrow{\bw\phi}\bI\in B^+\phi(\cI)$ is to require that $|\bI|$ be no more than the essential rank of the centralizer of a maximal $\zeta$-eigenspace of $W\phi$, where $\zeta=e^{2ik\pi/d}$: indeed if $\bI\xrightarrow{\bw\phi}\bI$ is extendable there exists $\bJ$ and $\bv$ as in Theorem \ref{racine}(iv) and, since condition \ref{racine}(iv) implies Lemma \ref{equiv complex}(iii), the element $vw\phi$ has maximal $\zeta$-rank, and the centralizer of its $\zeta$-eigenspace has essential rank $|\bJ|<|\bI|$.
+Note that the notion of non-extendable $(d,2k)$-periodic element makes sense without specifying $\cI$, as $\zeta=e^{2ik\pi/d}$ is determined by $k/d$, and $\cI$ in turn is determined as the class of parabolic subgroups which are centralizers of $\zeta$-eigenspaces of elements of $W\phi$ of maximal $\zeta$-rank.